An Extraordinary Life and Legacy & tote

-Buy Now and get the Elie Wiesel Tote..FREE!
+Buy Now and get this inspiring tote..FREE!

 Elie Wiesel (1928-2016) is best known as the author of Night, survivor of Auschwitz and a powerful, enduring voice of the Holocaust.
 A recipient of the Nobel Peace Prize and the Presidential Medal of Freedom, he was a hero of human rights, professor and author of more than 50 books.